Heavy DVA Mesh Hinged Security Door

 External view with no back-lighting External view with back-lighting

-Vision-Gard™ Screens utilise a strong aluminium sheet, 1.6mm thick that is perforated, and powder coated in Australia.
+Heavy DVA Mesh Hinged Security doors utilise a strong aluminium sheet, 1.6mm thick that is perforated, and powder coated.
 This mesh limits the field of vision from the outside looking in.
-With correct lighting conditions Vision-Gard™ allows a person on the inside to see outside while remaining unseen.
+With correct lighting conditions this allows a person on the inside to see outside while remaining unseen.

-The mesh has two options for retaining in the frame:
+The mesh has two methods for retaining in the frame:

 - Retention with our bespoke Wedge PVC pressure retention system.